OliBlade/cko-payment-gateway-challenge-dotnet/README.md

    - Refactor tests to share setup code.
 Rename to comply with "UnitOfWork_StateUnderTest_ExpectedBehavior".
 Install FluentAssertions (my preference).
    - Correct namespace of PaymentStatus.
    - Add test to confirm "Status must be one of the following values Authorized, Declined".
-   - Implement "Status must be one of the following values Authorized, Declined".
+   - Protect against returning rejected payments "Status must be one of the following values Authorized, Declined".
    - Switch response model from "PostPaymentResponse" to "GetPaymentResponse" which seems to be more logical based on the project structure.
    - Update GetPaymentResponse access modifiers to make this model less susceptible to misuse.
    - Added built in logging via `.AddLogging()`.
 There are other options available such as serilog etc but this can be considered later.